shadi95/shadi95/README.md

 ### Full-stack Developer

-- 🔭 I’m currently working on: __DevOps & Site Reliability Engineering__
+- 🔭 I’m currently working on: MERN stuck & Laravel Development
-- 🌱 I’m currently learning: __Blockchain, Solidity Programming, Go__
+- 🌱 I’m currently learning Blockchain, Solidity Programming, Next js and Three js
-- 💬 Ask me about __DevOps, SRE, Cloud Engineering (AWS), IAC, CI/CD, Docker, Kubernetes, Software Dev...__
-- 🧧 Chinese name: __畢少謙__
+- 🤔 I’m looking for help with: whatever related to technology and help me gain new skill
+- 💬 Ask me about: Whatever in Yuor mind :) Your are most Welcome
+- 📫 How to reach me: My website, linkedin & Email, Phone number
 - ⚡ Fun fact: Having lived in Asia,  I've never tasted Durian

 <br/>